vishalpadhariya/autoaltify/README.md

 3. Ensure sufficient server permissions for logging directory (if enabled)

 ### Can I use this with custom post types?
-Currently, AltPilot only processes standard WordPress attachments.
+Currently, AutoAltify only processes standard WordPress attachments.
 Use filters to extend functionality for custom implementations.

 ### How does "Clean Filename" mode work?
 It removes common noise words (v1, v2, final, copy, img, image, etc.), numeric sequences, and file separators, then capitalizes the result.